muratk5n/thirdwave/en/README.md

 ---

-SP 500 earnings number is combo of all earnings reports from all companies under SPY.
+SP 500 earnings number is combo of earnings reports from all companies under SPY.
 There was other related data, I take those too, dividends, sales, capex..

 ---